-Whole-genome sequencing (WGS) is a reliable tool for identifying causal mutations from about 15 years ago (Sarin, Prabhu, O'Meara, Pe'er, & Hobert, 2008).
+Whole-genome sequencing (WGS) has become a reliable tool for identifying causal mutations since about 15 years ago (Sarin, Prabhu, O'Meara, Pe'er, & Hobert, 2008).
 Before the WGS technique emerged, the traditional method of determining responsible mutation was difficult and phenotype relying (Brenner, 1974).
 Now, with the help of alignment and annotation software, WGS can typically detect about 250~400 mutations in an EMS-treated C. elegans.
-Despite its high efficiency in detecting mutations, finding the mutation responsible for the observed phenotype is still difficult because many meaningless mutations can also be detected.
+Despite its high efficiency in detecting mutations, finding the mutation responsible for the observed phenotype is still difficult because many silent mutations also exist .
 Many strategies, termed ‘mapping by sequencing’, have been developed to filter out casual mutations.
 A widely used approach in C. elegans exploits the single nucleotide polymorphisms (SNPs) between two wild-type strains, the Hawaiian (HA) strain CB4856 and the Bristol strain N2 (which is usually used as standard wild type in research), characterized by over 100,000 polymorphisms.
 (C. elegans Sequencing Consortium 1998; (Doitsidou, Jarriault, & Poole, 2016; Hillier et al., 2008; Vergara et al., 2014; Wicks, Yeh, Gish, Waterston, & Plasterk, 2001)).
 In brief, hybrid N2-derived mutant and HA animals are generated by crossing, and recombinant inbred lines (RILs) are established from the hybrids.
 Then, these RILs are subjected to WGS.
-The ratio of SNP type along the genome maps responsible mutations to the regions where the N2/HA ratio was high in RILs with phenotype.(Doitsidou, Poole, Sarin, Bigelow, & Hobert, 2010).
+The ratio of SNP type along the genome maps responsible mutations to the regions where the N2/HA ratio was high in RILs with phenotype (Doitsidou, Poole, Sarin, Bigelow, & Hobert, 2010).
 Many improvements have been made, such as EMS density mapping (Drake & Baltz, 1976; Flibotte et al., 2010; Sarin et al., 2010), variant discovery mapping (VDM) (Cheesman et al., 2016; Minevich, Park, Blankenberg, Poole, & Hobert, 2012), and sibling subtraction method (SSM) (Joseph, Blouin, & Fay, 2018) to overcome the caveats of the HA strain, which is mainly because of the unpredictable unstable phenotype penetrance due to the background polymorphisms in this strain.
 These mapping procedures narrow down the chromosomal region where the responsible mutation resides, but tens of candidate mutations are typically left within the region.
-Therefore, identifying responsible mutations requires further characterization of these candidates one by one, though you can choose plausible candidate such as nonsense or missense mutations that affect the primary sequence of proteins (Sarin et al., 2008).
+Therefore, identifying responsible mutations requires further characterization of these candidates one by one, though one can choose plausible candidate such as nonsense or missense mutations that affect the primary sequence of proteins (Sarin et al., 2008).

-These mapping strategies are time-consuming and against the high-throughput design of forward genetics approaches, making it impossible to get multiple alleles at a time if RIL-based mapping was performed with limited number of mutants.
+These mapping strategies are time-consuming and against the high-throughput design of forward genetics approaches, making it impossible to obtain multiple alleles at a time.
 Furthermore, one may overlook the responsible genes in poorly mapped samples.
-Focusing on missense or nonsense mutations might result in overlooking regulatory elements and non-coding genes.
+Focusing on missense or nonsense mutations might result in overlooking mutations in regulatory elements and non-protein-coding genes.

 Here I describe a novel approach to detect the responsible mutation directly from the WGS datasets of the isolated mutants.
-With WGS data from the million mutation project (MMP) and the modENCODE project, an EMS mutation probability map was built to predict the anticipated frequency of random mutation of every base pair on the C. elegans genome so that the mutations enriched by a genetic screening basing on a particular phenotype can be distinguished from those random mutations.
+With WGS data from the million mutation project (MMP) and the modENCODE project, an EMS mutation probability map was built to predict the anticipated frequency of random mutation of every base pair on the C. elegans genome so that the mutations enriched by a genetic screening based on a particular phenotype can be distinguished from those random mutations.
 Thus, this approach predicts valuable mutations without establishing RILs, enabling the big-scale data analysis of a high-throughput genetic screening.

 2. Material and method